byoungju/nomadcoffee-backend/README.md

     seeCategory should list all the CoffeeShop inside of a Category with pagination. seeCategories should list all the Category and should have a totalShops computed field that counts all the CoffeeShop inside of the Category, it should also have pagination editCoffeeShop should edit a CoffeeShop

+6 : (06-03) From #19.0 to #19.7

+    Today's solution is from taeyoungs!
+The functions in src/coffeeShop/coffeeShop.utiles.ts are great!

+    Tasks
+    We are finished with the backend!
+Following the lectures of the section #19 deploy your backend to Heroku.
+You will also have to configure a PostgreSQL Database.

+    Make sure you select only the free versions of Database and Servers